xavitb3/loopback-save-relation-mixin/README.md

 It works for:

 ```
   the loopback saveRelation mixin
-   ✓ given a hasOne relation type
+    given a hasOne relation type
-      ✓ should be saved (131ms)
+      ✓ should be saved
-      ✓ should be updated (99ms)
+      ✓ should be updated
+      ✓ should be deletable by sending an empty object
-      ✓ should be deletable (99ms)
+      ✓ should be deletable by sending null
     given a hasMany relation type
-      ✓ should be saved (94ms)
+      ✓ should be saved
-      ✓ should be updated (109ms)
+      ✓ should be updated
-      ✓ should be deletable (108ms)
+      ✓ should able to remove one relatedObject
+      ✓ should able to remove all the relatedObjects by sending null
+      ✓ should able to remove all the relatedObjects by sending an empty array
-      ✓ should be updatable and deletable in the same operation (109ms)
+      ✓ should be updatable and deletable in the same operation
     given a hasManyThrough relation type
-      ✓ should create the relatedObjects if they do not exist in the database and save the relations (98ms)
+      ✓ should create the relatedObjects if they do not exist in the database and save the relations
-      ✓ should be saved if the related objects do exist in the database (102ms)
+      ✓ should be saved if the related objects do exist in the database
-      ✓ should be deletable (115ms)
+      ✓ should be deletable
     given a hasAndBelongsToMany relation type
-      ✓ should create the relatedObjects if they do not exist in the database and save the relations (93ms)
+      ✓ should create the relatedObjects if they do not exist in the database and save the relations
-      ✓ should be saved if the related objects do exist in the database (104ms)
+      ✓ should be saved if the related objects do exist in the database
-      ✓ should be deletable (125ms)
+      ✓ should be deletable
 ```